What is an Expository Essay

 - The conclusion has to restate the original thesis in the introduction and the main ideas used to support it.
 This paragraph should end with the decisive statement that demonstrates your position and makes an impression on the reader.

-- he conclusion cannot provide any new information or details.
+- The conclusion cannot provide any new information or details.

-When writing expository essay, it is beneficial to choose a topic that you are familiar with.
+Possible Expository Essay TopicsThere is, in fact, quite a lot of scope when it comes to choosing a topic for an expository paper.
+It is beneficial to choose a topic that you are familiar with.
 Usually, the popular topics for writing include such themes as love, fashion, patriotism, ecology, etc. Before you select the topic for your essay, make sure to be interested in it or have common knowledge of the issue.
 It will help you focus and succeed in writing.
+The following are just some topic ideas: